betterbook-io/docs/getting-started.md

 customise your company profile with a custom banner, logo, videos and a photo gallery.

-Your business profile address can be accessed by your customers directly or shared with customers by having a Call-to-Action button on your Facebook page for example.
+Your business profile address can be accessed by your customers directly or shared with customers by having a `Call-to-Action` button on your Facebook page.

 An example of a unique company profile and booking page address:
 ```
 https://www.betterbook.io/listings/<unique-company-name>
 ```

+The public booking page is fully customisable from the [BetterBook Portal](https://portal.betterbook.io).

 ### Wordpress plugin

 BetterBook has a Wordpress plugin that allows the booking widget to be embedded into any Wordpress page or post.
+You can read more about setting up the plugin [here](https://www.betterbook.io/docs/wordpress-plugin).

 ### Embeddable Widget
 The BetterBook widget can be embedded into any existing website using a few lines of code.